dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

-# .NET Runtime Install Tool
+# .NET Install Tool

 [![Version](https://img.shields.io/visual-studio-marketplace/v/ms-dotnettools.vscode-dotnet-runtime?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) [![Installs](https://img.shields.io/visual-studio-marketplace/i/ms-dotnettools.vscode-dotnet-runtime?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime)

-This extension provides a unified way for other extensions like the [C#] and [C# Dev Kit] extensions to install local, private versions of the .NET Runtime.
-This extension is not intended to be used directly by users to install .NET for development purposes because it only includes the .NET Runtime and not the entire .NET SDK.
+This extension provides a unified way for other extensions like the [C#] and [C# Dev Kit] extensions to install local versions of the .NET Runtime, and machine-wide versions of the .NET SDK.
+Those extensions tell the .NET Install Tool when they would like a .NET SDK to be on the machine, and we install one for them if there's not already one that matches the SDK they need to run properly.
+In the future, this tool may support allowing users to call the API via VS Code to install .NET and pick a version of the SDK to install themselves.

 ## Why do I have this extension?